joshmorgan1000/UTKH/README.md

 #### Explaining Wave-Particle Duality <a href="#explaining-wave-particle-duality"></a>
 - **Wave Behavior:** The wave-like properties of light arise from the oscillatory nature of its energy flow.
 When unobserved, this multidimensional resonance interacts with its surroundings, producing interference patterns and diffraction.
 - **Particle Behavior:** Upon observation, the resonance collapses into a localized energy state, appearing as a photon.
 This collapse is a stabilization of the oscillation, akin to pinning a vibrating string at a specific point.
-This can be compared to a 2-dimensional photograph of 3-dimensional space.
-Recording the moment as a photo, even though it was a 3-dimensional moment, collapses when recorded as a 2-dimensional photograph.
+This can also be compared to a 2-dimensional photograph of 3-dimensional space.
+Recording the moment as a photo, even though it was a 3-dimensional moment, collapses when recorded to a 2-dimensional photograph.

-This reinterpretation resolves the paradox of duality by framing both behaviors as projections of the same underlying hyperdimensional motion that are observed from different dimensional perspectives.

 #### Co-Orbital Systems and the Emergence of Mass <a href="#co-orbital-systems-and-the-emergence-of-mass"></a>

 - Light’s hyperdimensional oscillation allows for the formation of **co-orbital systems**, where multiple energy flows align into stable patterns.
 These systems represent the building blocks of what we observe as mass.
 - **Mass as Resonance:** Mass emerges when energy flows stabilize into harmonic patterns that resist dissipation.
 This stabilization reflects the balance between kinetic energy (motion) and harmonic resonance (stability).